Experience Life as a Local, While on Holiday

 With iconic landmarks, fine dining and couture shopping galore, there are endless reasons why Paris is one of the most visited cities in the world.
-But when Ted Fang, chief executive of investment firm Tera Capital, headed to France, the usual tourist attractions barely registered on his itinerary.
+But when Ted Fang, founder of investment firm Tera Capital, headed to France, the usual tourist attractions barely registered on his itinerary.

 “These visits give me deeper insights into French craftsmanship, design and ideas.
 Their creative process is amazing – just look at their products.”

 From indulging in individual passions to seeking out immersive experiences while on vacation, the new breed of luxury travellers such as Fang redefining what it means to go on a holiday.
 A 2014 White Paper by American Express on travel trends reshaping the industry found that travellers were “specifically looking to immerse themselves in the destinations they visit and to travel like a local”.